European ground squirrel: Behaviour

 The European ground squirrel is a colonial animal and is mainly diurnal.
 It excavates a branching system of tunnels up to 2 m deep with several entrances.
 At other places in the home range it digs unbranched bolt holes in which to hide if danger threatens.
 If alarmed it emits a piercing whistle and when it is out in the open it often sits upright and looks around for predators.
-These include the weasel, fox, domestic cat and some species of birds of prey.
+These include the least weasel, red fox, domestic cat and some species of birds of prey.
 It feeds on grasses, other plants, flowers, seeds, cultivated crops, insects and occasionally the eggs of ground nesting birds or their chicks.
 A study in Bulgaria found that the squirrel spent about eleven hours a day outside its burrow in mid-summer but by early autumn this has reduced to seven hours.
 Rather over half of the day was spent foraging but other activities observed included exploration, running, sitting, grooming, digging, scent marking and vigilance.
 During the winter it stops up the entrances to its burrow and hibernates in a nest of dry vegetation.
 Each individual occupies a separate chamber and during this period, the body temperature drops to 2.0 °C (36 °F), and the heart rate slows to a few beats per minute.
 During hibernation, the squirrel may wake up briefly for a few days and uses up the fat reserves accumulated during the summer, consuming about 90% of the fat stored in the body.
 In Bulgaria hibernation lasts from September to March.